stsolovey/Yandex-Mail-via-Http-Requests/README.md

-### Login to the mail, return the list of emails and send emails from drafts, using http requests.
+### Login to the Yandex Mail, return the list of emails and send emails from drafts, using http requests.

 This code works with [Yandex Mail](https://mail.yandex.ru/ "Yandex Mail").
 It reads incoming emails and sends mails from drafts folder.